-- recharge from rain or snow that soaks through an unsaturated zone - Surface water bodies such as streams, lake and wetlands The characteristics of the rock and soil determine the speed at which water passes into an aquifer, how much water can be stored within it and how vulnerable it is to contamination.
+- recharge from rain or snow that soaks through an unsaturated zone - 2. surface water bodies such as streams, lake and wetlands The characteristics of the rock and soil determine the speed at which water passes into an aquifer, how much water can be stored within it and how vulnerable it is to contamination.

-Cowichan River: Combined Risk Assessment Understanding Risk
+Koksilah River: Combined Risk Assessment

+Understanding Risk

 Making good decisions around development and resource use requires an understanding of risk.
 Risk is a product of the likelihood of a hazard occuring and its consequences.
 The map at right is based on 5 factors: groundwater contamination, surface water supply, stream water quality, slope failure and flood.
-Risk in the Cowichan River watershed is largely driven by driven by surface water supply, ground and surface water contamination, slope failure and flood.
+Risk in the Koksilah River watershed involves complex interactions between hazards, including flood, drought, extreme heat, ground and surface water contamination, and their impacts on ecosystems, communities, and infrastructure.
 Risk-mapping can inform land-use planning and stewardship.

-Watershed Management Q&A What is a watershed?
+Watershed Management Q&A

+What is a watershed?